 Anytime we are home.

-Pawnee indian historic site.
+Pawnee Indian historic site.
 Skiing lake.
-Agriculture in Kansas
+Agriculture in Kansas.
+Orphan train museum.

 This was my first time boondocking and I feel like I have 2 new friends.
 My hosts were very welcoming and helpful.
 I can't think of anything else they could have done to make me feel more comfortable.
 I'm already thinking that next year I would love to come the same direction just so I can visit with them again.
 Many thanks for everything.

 After a long days travel from our home in the CO high-country we arrived just after sunset.
 They invited us into their Earth-Sheltered Passive Solar home (in my mind my hero's for building such a resource) for a meal, saving us from cooking/cleaning as we enjoyed their ski adventure stories.
 We hope to ski with them if they get to CO.
 The spot for our RV was level & quiet.
 In the a.m., we got a tour of their farmstead & we hit the road.

 We (especially our 10-year-old, but us too!) had the time of our lives on their farm!
 We happened to luck out and arrived during wheat harvest time and got to ride in the combine.
 Super hosts, such a lovely spot, the lightening bugs were amazing, like natural fireworks.
 Highly recommend!!!

 We really enjoyed our stay with rjmccoll.
 We arrived late afternoon and he gave us the tour of the farm and then we enjoyed a wonderful home cooked meal with them at their table.
 We were pretty bushed from our 7+ hour travel day so we retired in our coach (in their driveway) and were gone shortly after sun-up.